Jason-cs18/DLTK/llm_cookbook/readme.md

 Serving LLMs efficiently employs a lot of popular techniques, such as quantization, KV cache management, and distributed inference.
 Fortunately, most open-source serving frameworks have supported them.
 Usually, we choose [vLLM](https://docs.vllm.ai/en/latest/index.html) for throughput-sensitive scenarios and [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) for latency-sensitive scenarios.

 ## Make LLMs agent for your applications
-A single LLM only answer our questions but it is hard to complete our tasks.
+A single LLM only acts as a chatbot and answers user questions.
 To make LLM userful, we need to teach LLM use tools and external knowledge.
-It is also refer LLM agents.

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/open-source-llms-as-agents/ReAct.png)